kinuthiajr/WellSchool/README.md

 #### WellSchool Backend Engineering
 C# OOP Library Management System

 Folder and file structure: The classes are in the folder called **Models** *book.cs* file and the *Program.cs* is where the objects created from the classes are implemented.
+The code is in the second branch **Master**

 ## Assignment: Library Management System
 Objective: